simon-ritchie/apysc/docs/_sources/if.md.txt

 ## What is the If class?

 The `If` class is the apysc branch instruction class.
 It will behave like the Python built-in `if` keyword.

+## Basic usage

 The `If` class will be used at the `with` statement, as follows:

 ```py
 # runnable